Pineapple-1/BE-Evaluation-Level-1/README.md

 ## Docker
 ### Compare different kinds of docker image families.
 Alpine, Slim, Stretch, Buster, Jessie, Bullseye.
 What does this mean?
 How are they different?
 What advantage do they provide over the others?
+Stretch buster jessie bullseye are code names for the version of debian releases bullseye is the currently stable build stretch, buseter and jessie are considred as obsolete.
+Choose one of these images if your code is compatible with a specific version of the Debian operating system.
+Older versions of Debian when starting a new project are rarely used.

+Slim image is the paired down version of the fullimage this installs the minimal packges needed to run the project.
+This version saves the space.

+Alpine image is the most smallest images.
+It is best to use apline images if there is a constraint on container space.
+These are the most varients of images due to their small size but now teams are moving away because of compatibility issues and it is much harder to debug.
+Alpine images have a disadvantage over some libraires it is not compatible with image as it uses the slimer varients of libraires.
-### Difference between Entrypoint and CMD directive in a Dockerfile?
+## Difference between Entrypoint and CMD directive in a Dockerfile?
+There can only be one CMD instruction in a Dockerfile.
+If you list more than one CMD then only the last CMD will take effect.
+The main purpose of a CMD is to provide defaults for an executing container which can be overriden.
+Entrypoint can not be overriden once specified in the docker file.

-### Explain this command written inside a Dockerfile:RUN mkdir /app/django/helloworld
+## Explain this command written inside a Dockerfile:RUN mkdir /app/django/helloworld
+This command is making a folder in the specified path which is named as helloworld.
-### Explain the concept of layering in Docker images/containers?
+## Explain the concept of layering in Docker images/containers?

+Basically, a layer, or image layer is a change on an image, or an intermediate image.
+Every command you specify (FROM, RUN, COPY, etc.) in your Dockerfile causes the previous image to change, which creates a new layer.
+You can think of it as staging changes when you're using git: You add a file's change, then another one, then another one.